bholligan/bholligan.github.io/_posts/2016-07-27-hollywood.md

   overlay_image: woods.jpg
 ---

-A major element of the curriculum at Metis is applying the skills learned in class to projects that utilize those skills.
-This post is a detailed explanation of one of the projects.
+The curriculum at Metis emphasizes applying the skills learned in class to projects that demand their use.
+This post is a detailed explanation of one of these projects.

 ### Objective
 The goal of the project was to obtain film industry data and apply regression models to identify correlations and trends.
 The skills required to pull this off are an understanding of web scraping and basic machine learning principles.
 When devising a project statment, the first challenge I discovered was that the scope of the project would need to be broad.
 I had aspirations to look at the relative success of Pixar films, but with only 17 major releases at the time, that's simply not enough data to build a halfway decent machine learning model.
 In order to give myself an ample number of data points to work with, I opted to investigate whether film genre had any correlation with hollywood successs.
 The question now becomes, what's the best way to define success?